openconnectivity/IOTivity-Lite-setup/Readme.md

 The device will go to the ready for onboarding state.

-#  windows specific instructions
+#  Windows Specific Instructions
-instructions see :
+Windows specific instructions are available at : https://github.com/openconnectivity/IOTivity-Lite-setup/blob/master/windows.md
-https://github.com/openconnectivity/IOTivity-Lite-setup/blob/master/windows.md